rusoto/rusoto/helpers/README.md

 ## Development

-This splitting of the Rusoto crate is still in progress and the [Cargo.toml](Cargo.toml) file requires Rusoto to be checked out in a sibling directory.
-The plan is to split things cleanly so Rusoto helpers will use a published Rusoto crate as a dependency.
+The Rusoto helpers crate is packaged and published separately from the Rusoto crate itself.
+The  [Cargo.toml](Cargo.toml) file has a dependency to Rusoto in the parent directory `..`, as these crates share a common git repository.
+This local dependency helps to synchronize development of features in the helper crate with any changes necessary in the parent.
+The helpers crate is published with a versioned dependency on the Rusoto crate as provided by crates.io.